Taylor series: Approximation error and Taylor's theorem

 The error in this approximation is no more than |x|^{9} / 9!.
 For a full cycle centered at the origin (−π < x < π), the error is less than 0.08215.
 In particular, for −1 < x < 1, the error is less than 0.000003.

 In contrast, also shown is a picture of the natural logarithm function ln(1 + x) and some of its Taylor polynomials around a = 0.
 These approximations converge to the function only in the region −1 < x ≤ 1.
 Outside of this region, the higher-degree Taylor polynomials are worse approximations for the function.

-The error incurred in approximating a function by its nth-degree Taylor polynomial is called the remainder and is denoted by the function R_{n}(x).
+The error incurred in approximating a function by its degree n Taylor polynomial is called the remainder and is denoted by the function R_{n}(x).
 Taylor's theorem can be used to obtain a bound on the size of the remainder.